-Based on the results from the formative research completed in FY'21, key educational messages will be pilot tested with community leaders and SNAP-Ed eligible adults/parents.
-The feedback will give insight to whether the messages are relevant to the target audience and if the messages will resonate with the audience to elicit positive behavior change, as well as help to provide further messaging refinement.
+Based on the results from the pilot test formative research completed in FY'22, key educational messages will be implemented in one city through multiple modes of dissemination including social media, print materials and a dedicated website page.
+A community-driven cookbook will be created through participant-inspired recipes, culinary stories, and drawings by youth.
 Further, Project 4.2 will consist of promoting and building on current social media marketing strategies.
 A key priority for the development of this campaign is to apply a cultural and racial equity lens to address nutritional disparities among low-income Rhode Islanders.